 The PIMS Comprehensive Exam will be administered prior to graduation.
 This examination must be passed by all students to be considered a graduate.
-As of this writing, ALL students must come to Pittsburgh Institute (including online students) to take the exam in a proctored session with PIMS instructors.
-Typically, for online students, it is necessary to come to the campus in Pittsburgh to perform their clinical embalming test out case under the supervision of PIMS campus instructors.
+As previously mentioned, ALL students will take this exam using a computer either under the direct supervision of PIMS staff/faculty on campus OR using the Examity proctoring system (when off site yet agreeing to pay for all Examity expenses).

-The PIMS Comprehensive Examinations are ONLY offered at specific times during an academic year, which are as follows: January, March/April, June, August/September, and October/November.
+The PIMS Comprehensive Examinations are ONLY offered at specific times during an academic year, which are typically as follows: January, April, June, August/September, and October/November.
+Note: these time windows are subject to change without notice.